danilababanov/lonely_batcher/README.md

 # LonelyBatcher

-Thank you for taking the time to evaluate my code.
 This gem translates destinations xml and taxonomy xml into html files using a specific output template and collects said html files into an output directory.

 ## Dependencies